CMMC vs. FedRAMP

 CMMC

 CMMC is a framework developed by the Department of Defense (DoD) and is intended to ensure contractors in the Defense Industrial Base (DIB) are meeting cybersecurity requirements for protecting Controlled Unclassified Information (CUI).
-CMMC 1.0 was released in 2019, which included a framework to assess government contractors’ cybersecurity maturity while encouraging them to move away from self-attesting their cybersecurity status.
+CMMC includes a framework to assess government contractors’ cybersecurity maturity while encouraging them to move away from self-attesting their cybersecurity status.

-Currently, CMMC consists of five maturity levels, ranging from "Basic Cybersecurity Hygiene" (Level 1) to "Advanced/Progressive" (Level 5).
+Currently, CMMC consists of three maturity levels, ranging from basic cybersecurity hygiene (Level 1) to Advanced/Progressive for those needing a higher level of protection (Level 3).
 Each level builds upon the previous one, with increasing cybersecurity practices and controls.

 FedRAMP